lucy-dwr/poppychat/README.md

 #> and job stability.
 ```

-`{ellmer}` chat clients support a variety of features, including conversation history, token tracking, system prompts, and tool calling.
+`{ellmer}` chat clients support a variety of features, including:

+- Conversation history
+- Token tracking
+- System prompts
+- Tool calling
+- Structured data extraction
+- Retrieval-augmented generation

 For more information on using an `ellmer` chat client, review package documentation from `{ellmer}`.

 ## Currently supported models